hlotvonen/glyph-drawing-club/README.md

 Glyph Drawing Club
 =====================

-[GlyphDrawing.club](http://www.glyphdrawing.club/) is a contemporary text art editor that supports any font and glyph.
-It can be used for making custom modular typography, illustrations, concrete poetry, ASCII art and much more.
+[GlyphDrawing.club](http://www.glyphdrawing.club/) is a new and versatile online text art and modular design editor.
+It's inspired by the limitations and possibilities of old school ASCII art editors, but brought to modern times; the editor is based on an adjustable grid into which typographic symbols can be inserted from any font.
+It's best suitable for creating modular type design, illustrations, ASCII art, concrete poetry and more.

 ### Basic usage